sqone2/PSFive9Admin/README.md

 ### Prerequisites

 1. Setup a user in your Five9 domain which has full Administrative rights
-2. All Powershell functions require a mandatory parameter called `-Five9AdminClient`.
-Use `New-Five9AdminClient` to create a SOAP proxy which will be reused in all functions.
+2. Create SOAP proxy object using `New-Five9AdminClient`.
+This SOAP proxy will be passed as a parameter to all other Five9 Admin functions.

 		$adminClient = New-Five9AdminClient -Username "user@domain.com" -Password "P@ssword!"